diegozone/SEBC/challenges/challenges.md

   * List the file system capacity for the first node
   * List the command and output for `yum repolist enabled`
   * List the `/etc/passwd` entries for `rocky` and `denali`
-    * Do not list the entire file
+    * Do not list the entire file - only in one node
   * List the `/etc/group` entries for `alaska` and `colorado`
-    * Do not list the entire file
+    * Do not list the entire file  - only in one node
   * List the output of the following commands:
     * `getent group alaska`
     * `getent passwd rocky`